 In many cases, a person who misappropriate funds has no real intention of stealing, planning to repay any “borrowed” funds before anyone realizes they are missing.
 Unfortunately for them, they are generally caught before they can do so, or the financial problems behind the embezzlement spiral out of control, preventing them from restitution.
 Many times, these people do not even realize they are under investigation for suspicious activity until it is too late.

-If you suspect that you may be under investigation for a white collar crime, it is important that you stop any questionable activity at once and contact a white collar defense lawyer as soon as possible.
+If you suspect that you may be under investigation for a white collar crime, it is important that you stop any questionable activity at once and contact a fraud defense lawyer as soon as possible.
 Perhaps you were acting under the direction of a supervisor.
 Maybe you did not realize that your actions were illegal.
 Or possibly you simply made an unwise decision in an attempt to sort out your own financial difficulties.
-At Phillips & Associates, we will fully explore all options for your defense, leaving no stone unturned in developing strategies for your case.
+At Phillips & Associates our white collar crimes attorneys will fully explore all options for your defense, leaving no stone unturned in developing strategies for your case.

 Contact us for a confidential, no-risk evaluation of your case.
 We can help protect your rights, your record, and your reputation.
 Call today or submit our online case review form for more information.